vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Low did not know or had doubt, though, <br>
 'bout Low's God's self and Low's grand scale.

-Low’s self as a God.
-Low will show. <br>
+When Low’s self as a God will show, <br>
-Then the face of Low will be God’s face, <br>
+then the face of Low will be God’s face, <br>
 and Low will know and take God’s place. <br>
 All doubts will be banned by Low’s glow.